By Lou Dawson (with help from Ted Kerasote)

 After a few turns, I felt a marked change under my skis.
 My ski tails sank deep into a layer of depth hoar (ubiquitous “sugar snow” that causes most Colorado killer avalanches).
 My optimism vanished like snow on a wind scoured ridge.

-Safety was about 50 feet away, where Izzo stood at the edge of the gully, and I turned that way intending to take a decision break on safe ground.
+Safety was a few feet away, where Izzo stood at the edge of the gully.
+I turned that direction intending to take a decision break on safe ground.
 It was too late.
 I’d only moved a few feet when a vertical fracture opened between me and my only hope for safety.
 A split second later, the snow I was on began to slide.
-I didn’t know what size avalanche I was in.
-If the slide was small I had a chance.
-So I dug my ski pole grips into the slope and tried to stop myself.
-My effort was futile.
-For a moment I slid slowly and gazed with forlorn longing as the side of the gully moved out of reach.
-Then the slide picked up speed.
-I flipped on my back and my skis came off.
-For an instant I saw the snow boiling around me in a terrifying vortex.

 I flailed my arms toward a glow of light.
 Then — a miracle: After the maelstrom only a few inches of snow covered my head.
 I freed my arms.
 I was lying on my side, head downhill, packed tightly in the slide.
 Both my legs were broken.
 I struggled wildly but pain forced me to lie still.
 I looked up the slide path and saw Izo on foot, still near the top of the Bowl.
 He moved closer, stopping to search piles of snow with his beacon (avalanche beacons have a short range).
 He couldn’t see me in shadow far below.
 I didn’t shout — I didn’t have it in me.
 Later we figured I’d dropped from near the top of Highland Peak to the flats in at most seventeen seconds — at speeds around 80 mph.